ibm-cloud-docs/watsonxdata/cas_proxy_ov.md

 Currently, DAS signature and DAS proxy features are available in {{site.data.keyword.lakehouse_short}}.

-The Data Access Service (DAS) proxy feature is now deprecated and will be removed in future release.
+The Data Access Service (DAS) proxy feature is completely removed in 2.1.2 and is no longer available in {{site.data.keyword.lakehouse_short}}.
 You cannot use the Data Access Service (DAS) proxy feature to access object storage (S3, ADLS and ABS).
 {: important}